JustinMFrance93/Group44_ENC361/README.md

 Authors: Justin France and Willaim Fraser

- The goal of this project is to implement an embedded sysytem to record a user’s steps and estimate the distance travelled by the user.
+ The goal of this project is to implement an embedded system to record a user’s steps and estimate the distance travelled by the user.
 The step counter will be powered by a STM32C071 nucleo development board, connected to an expansion board.
 The project will involve developing firmware for the STM32C071 to record and display step data via a graphical user interface.
 Like